gabrizuzu/gabrizuzu/README.md

 * 🌍  i'm based in Milan, Italy
 * 🎓  bachelor degree in computer engineering at Unipi
 * 🏫  currently studying for a master degree in "ICT engineering, business and innovation" at Polimi
-* ✉️  you can contact me at [zuzugabriele24\(at\)gmail.com](mailto:zuzugabriele24b@gmail.com)
+* ✉️  you can contact me at [shu.gabriele01\(at\)gmail.com](mailto:shu.gabriele01@gmail.com)
-* 🧠  i'm interested in machine learning, artificial intelligent, computer science, statistics and busness management
+* 🧠  i'm interested in machine learning, artificial intelligent, computer science, statistics and business management
 * ⚡   my greatest passions are footbal and good food

 ### Skills